-The Device Identifier is a Service Tool configurable parameter.
-The default is 18 (0x12), with an allowed range of 18 to 21 (12 to 15 hex), allowing multiple L-Series controllers on a single CAN link.
+The device source address is a Service Tool configurable parameter (CAN Device Identifier).
+The L-Series has an allowed range of 18 to 21 (12 to 15 hex), allowing multiple L-Series controllers on a single CAN link.
 The configured Device Identifier affects the PDU Specific portion of the incoming position demand message.